ArwenMC/ServerCore/README.md

 If they are spelling mistakes then plesae let us know so we can get right on them, same goes for bugs.
 I did try and squish as many as possible.
 We are currently working on database support and we aim to get that out before version 2.0 but no promises; it is about finding a balance between information and speed because we don't want to slow down your server.
 ## Permission System
-ServerCore uses a slightly unusual permission system that instead of you having to lookup individual permission nodes you just set what group is allowed to use the command.
 | Group Name | Permission Node | Description                                        |
 |------------|-----------------|----------------------------------------------------|
 | Admin      | `sc.admin`      | The administrator group - the highest in the land. |